wp-plugins/iremotewp/readme.txt

 == Description ==

 The [iRemoteWP](https://iremotewp.com/ "Manage Multiple WordPress Websites from One Location") WordPress plugin is a amazing multiple WordPress sites management service from one location and works with [iRemoteWP.com](http://iremotewp.com/).
 Remotely manage all your WordPress sites from one, easy dashboard.

+= What's New =

+* You can install theme or plugin selected group with Group operations *NEW!
+* Display post, pages, comments and edit instantly *NEW!
+* Scheduled automated backups of your websites to your FTP area. *NEW!

 = Free Key Features For Everyone =

+* You can install theme or plugin selected group with Group operations *NEW!
+* Display post, pages, comments and edit instantly *NEW!
 * Scheduled automated backups of your websites to your FTP area. *NEW!
 * Secure, fast and easy solution for manage all your WordPress sites from one easy dashboard.
 * Back-up your database with one click.